harin-ramesh/Axe/README.md

 - `help` - Show help message
 - `exit` or `quit` - Exit the REPL
-- Any Eva expression - Evaluate and print result
+- Any Axe expression - Evaluate and print result

 ## Testing